tterpi/VRSketchingGeometry/README.md

 ## Quick start
 The following example script shows how to create new line sketch object and add few control points to it using a command invoker.
 At the end one command is undone.
-You will have to reference the file DefaultReferences.asset found in Assets/Plugins/VRSketchingGeometry in the public field `defaults`.
+You will have to reference the file DefaultReferences.asset found in `Assets/Plugins/VRSketchingGeometry` in the public field `defaults`.
+See [the example script](https://github.com/tterpi/VRSketchingGeometry/blob/master/Assets/Scripts/VRSketchingExample.cs) for a more comprehensive demonstration.

     using UnityEngine;
     using VRSketchingGeometry.SketchObjectManagement;